 Avoid Strong Emotions

 While this will probably be the most difficult to control, it’s also one of the most important.
 When someone laughs or cries too hard, they breathe harder.
 Breathing harder can trigger the symptoms of asthma.
 Any sort of strong emotion, like anger or yelling, can do it too.
 If this is an issue in your house, you should contact your doctor.
-They’ll likely give you medication like Advair.
+They’ll likely give you medication like Advair which can be purchased at your local drugstore.
 This prescribed medication relaxes muscles in the airway, so you’ll be free to be as emotional as you want in your house.
 You don’t have to worry about rushing out to the pharmacy—you can buy Advair online and have it delivered straight to your door.

 Avoid Extreme Exercise